-Amounts held in banks are assessed to have low credit risk of default since these banks are highly regulated by the central banks of the United Arab Emirates.
-Accordingly, the management of the Company estimates the loss allowance on deposits at the end of the reporting period at an amount equal to 12 months expected credit losses.
-None of the balances with banks at the end of the reporting period are past due, and taking into account the historical default experience and the current credit ratings of the banks, the management of the Company have assessed that there is no impairment, and hence have not recorded any loss allowances on these balances.
+Amounts held in banks are assessed to have low credit risk of default since these banks are highly regulated by the Central Bank of the United Arab Emirates.
+Accordingly, the management of the Company estimates the loss allowance on balance with banks at the end of the reporting period at an amount equal to 12 months expected credit losses.
+The balances with banks at the end of the reporting period are not past due and taking into account the historical default experience and the current credit ratings of the banks, the management of the Company have assessed that there is no impairment, and hence have not recorded any loss allowances on these balances.